Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Variations in the Sky.md

 ### The Sky Varies as Earth Orbits the Sun
 - As Earth orbits the Sun, the Sun appears to move eastward along the [[Our View of the Sky|ecliptic]]
-- At midnight, the stars on our meridian are o
+- At midnight, the stars on our meridian are opposite the Sun in the sky

+#sci238
+#discovering_universe